 Virginia area jurisdictions impose the highest tax burden on owners of automobiles at all income levels.
 This is due to the imposition of a personal property tax on automobiles.
 Virginia localities are the only area jurisdictions that levy a personal property tax on automobiles.
 The personal property tax rates for the three Virginia jurisdictions included in this study vary from \$4.40 to \$4.75 per \$100 of value.
-Virginia residents tax bill is reduced by a percentage (47.5%) in calendar year 2000, which may transition to 70% for calendar year 2001, assuming economic stability and legislative and executive designation.
+Virginia residents tax bill is reduced by a percentage (70.0%) in calendar year 2001, which will remain for calendar year 2002 and 2003.
 The basis for assessing the tax also differs among the Virginia area jurisdictions.
 Alexandria and Fairfax County use the trade-in value; the average loan value is used in Arlington County.
-For both methods, however, values are obtained from the January 2000 National Automobile Dealers Association Used Car Pricing Guide, Eastern Division.
+For both methods, however, values are obtained from the January 2001 National Automobile Dealers Association Used Car Pricing Guide, Eastern Division.